Marlborough Boys' College: Marlborough High School building development 1900–1919

 The college is located off Stephenson Street, with a large white building housing the English, maths and languages departments on the street front.
 In 2003–04 a new hall was built to the rear of the complex, and the music department was updated to include new music suites.
 It has a small swimming pool and is located in the vicinity of St Mary's church.

 Proposed relocation

 The intention to relocate both Marlborough Boys' College and Marlborough Girls' College on the site currently occupied by MGC and Bohally Intermediate is being planned by a consortium led by construction company Naylor Love.
 Bohally Intermediate would relocate to the current MBC site on Stephenson Street.
 The relocation plan was scrapped in 2024.

+Marlborough Boys’ College (MBC) is undergoing a major multi-year redevelopment, with construction ramping up in 2026, including a new Innovation and Technology Block, gymnasium, and site-wide upgrades.
+Following a 2024 decision to scrap the full co-location with Marlborough Girls' College, the Ministry of Education is now focusing on in-situ redevelopment of the existing campus.
+The Science Block has already been redeveloped as of March 2026.

+House Systems

+Like many New Zealand secondary schools, Marlborough Boys' College uses a house system to organise students into groups that compete in sporting, cultural, and academic events throughout the year.
+The house system encourages teamwork and participation.
+Students are placed into one of several houses when they enter the school in their first academic year, Each house usually includes students from different year levels and is supported by staff members who act as house leaders.

+Houses compete in events such as athletics, swimming sports, and other inter-house competitions, with points awarded for participation and results.
+House winners may be rewarded a price, but varies by year.

+There are four houses for each of the four rivers in the Wairau Region, Awatere, Waihopai, Ōpaoa and Wairau.